netgroup-polito/cloud_computing_labs/lab1/1.3/README.md

 ---

-In order to create new VMs, we may need to store:
+To create new VMs, we may need to store:
+- A set of ISO disk images
+  - Generic disk images to be mounted for the VM (e.g, as CDs or drive media)
-- A set of ISO images (OS install disks or configuration disks used by `cloud-init`)
+  - Commonly used for OS install disks or configuration disks used by `cloud-init`.
-- A set of VM images (the actual installed VM images) on the KVM server.
+- A set of VM images on the KVM server.
+  - A disk image where an OS was already installed, so you can boot it directly without having to go through OS installation disks beforehand
+  - Handy, but we need a way to change it slightly according to our needs.
+We will explain how in this lab.

 To avoid polluting your system, you should create two new directories:
-- One to keep your ISO (install) disks
+- One to keep your ISO (install/configuration) disks
 - One for your storage pools (installed VM images)

 The default storage pool in KVM is `/var/lib/libvirt/images`.